Volkswagen Multivan Review & Prices

 MPG, emissions and tax

-For the diesels, you can expect to see close to 40mpg if you drive carefully, while the petrol engines provide the lowest fuel economy at around 30mpg at a cruise.
+For the diesels, you can expect to see close to 40mpg if you drive carefully, while the petrol engines provide the lowest fuel economy at around 30mpg at a cruise and much lower around town.
 These figures are still pretty comparable with what you’d get from a Ford Tourneo Custom or Mercedes V-Class, though.

-The PHEV Multivan sits in the 14% category for BIK company car tax, which is very reasonable.
+The PHEV Multivan sits a low category for BIK company car tax.
 All Multivans are subject to the additional road tax supplement for cars over £40,000.

 Safety and security